Style Living Self Celebrity Geeky News and Views

 CLOSE

-For its part, the Philippine Commission on Women Board Members and Inter-Agency Technical Working Group set the local theme "WE for gender equality and inclusive society" for National Women's Month celebration for the year 2023 up to 2028.
+For its part, the Philippine Commission on Women Board Members and Inter-Agency Technical Working Group set the local theme "WE for gender equality and inclusive society" from 2023 to 2028.

 The theme, according to the PCW website, "sparks a renewed commitment to the advocacy and banks on the gains achieved during the 2016 to 2022 theme, WE Make CHANGE Work for Women."
 The latter emphasized the need for compassionate and harmonized networks toward gender equality and women empowerment.